 The College recognizes that there are situations where a student's study has to be postponed for some time.
 Students on a student visa may only defer or suspend studies on the grounds of compassionate and/or compelling circumstances.
-The College may temporarily suspend the enrolment or study on the request of the student if there are appropriate and sufficient documentary evidences provided by the students to indicate that he/she needs to temporarily defer or suspend the study because of:
+The College may temporarily suspend the enrolment or study on the request of the student if there are appropriate and sufficient documentary evidence provided by the students to indicate that he/she needs to temporarily defer or suspend the study because of:

-- Compelling circumstances beyond the control of the student - Compassionate circumstances like bereavement or natural disaster - Severe illness or disability evidenced by medical certificates - Political or natural events that affect student's capacity to continue study withdrawal from the course by filling in a course variation form.
+• Compelling circumstances beyond the control of the student

+- Compassionate circumstances like bereavement or natural disaster - Severe illness or disability evidenced by medical certificates - Political or natural events that affect student's capacity to continue study

+Overseas students on a student visa who require absence exceeding 6 months must withdraw from the program.
+A student who does not want to continue study in the College may cancel their enrolment.
+If the student wishes to do so, they should request withdrawal from the course by filling in a course variation form.
 All deferment or cancellation is subject to approval from the accounts department and student services and is pending settlement of outstanding fees.
 If the student requests for a deferment of a term prior to the start of the term and his request is approved, the fees paid for the term will be transferred to the next term.
 However, fees will not be refunded if the student subsequently withdraws.